-Course Format: Online, Combo Asynchronous + Synchronous
+Course Format: Online, Synchronous + Asynchronous Combo

-This is an online class with SOME scheduled meetings that meets in person as noted in the class listing & course schedule.
-The rest of the class can be completed independently each week on the student's own time.
+This is an online class with SOME scheduled meetings that meets on-campus on exam days (Mondays 5/5, 6/2, and Mon 6/23) as noted in the class listing & course schedule.
+Synchronous online lectures are schedule for most days.
+The rest of the class (including recorded lecture) can be completed independently each week on the student's own time.